sardonicpresence/glucose/manual/reference.rst

 considered connectors such as underscores, but may not begin with an ASCII digit.

-Identifiers are mangled to support LLVM IR with unsupported characters along with dollar signs being replaced with their Unicode code-point in hexadecimal surrounded by dollar signs e.g. Hebrew aleph becomes $5d0$.
+The LLVM code-generator mangles identifiers, with unsupported characters along with dollar signs being replaced with their Unicode code-point in hexadecimal surrounded by dollar signs e.g. Hebrew aleph becomes $5d0$.